 - Increased and constant persecution of others against you – Matthew 5:44

 - Increased hunger for God’s Word – Psalm 119-130

 - Getting up often for no reason very early in the morning – Mark 1:35

 - The urgency to pray for others – Colossians 4:2

 - Increase in faith for the healing and breakthrough of others – James 5:15-16

 - Seeing the power of God manifest during prayer for others – 1 Kings 17:17-24

 - Deeply moved by the afflictions of others – Nehemiah 1

 Or maybe it is something not listed above and you can not articulate it but you know, deep inside that something is pushing you to pray, especially to pray for others.

-Even if you are a seasoned prayer warrior and is looking for a few quick intercessory prayer points to lift others in prayer before God there is something here for you.
-This post have many priceless nuggets that will help to deepen your understanding of intercessory prayers and your role as an intercessor.
+Even if you are a seasoned prayer warrior and are looking for a few quick intercessory prayer points to lift others in prayer before God there is something here for you.
+This post has many priceless nuggets that will help to deepen your understanding of intercessory prayers and your role as an intercessor.